Yes, you can use Sunday Keys patches in a DAW, and the best one to use is Logic Pro.

 By far, using Logic to record MainStage patches will give you the most flexibility out of any DAW due to that shared patch/channel strip file structure.
 Note that Logic is a DAW, and so you don’t get the same visual GUI with all of the mappings like you do in MainStage, but you can still achieve all of the same sound effects in Logic that you can in MainStage.

-You can save a channel strip or a patch from MainStage to use in Logic Pro:
+You can save a channel strip or a patch from MainStage to use in Logic Pro, check out this article for more tips.

 In any other DAW, you can record/work with MainStage raw audio.